Cardinia Shire has several community groups who focus on supporting multicultural community activities.

 - and family support agencies from the Victorian and Australian government.

-The network meets on the third Thursday or every second month, online at 10:30-11:30am.
+The network meets on the third Thursday of every second month, online from 10:30am to 11:30am.

 The meetings share information and promote partnership opportunities.
 They also plan and lead Cardinia Shire's annual Harmony Day celebrations.